Logo

 • It helps innovate and implement new ideas with a visual perspective.

-• Spatial reasoning aids in finding creative solutions to problems
+• Spatial reasoning helps find creative solutions to problems.

 3. Verbal Ability Test